List of Australia Test cricket records: Best figures in a match

 A bowler's bowling figures in a match is the sum of the wickets taken and the runs conceded over both innings.

 No bowler in the history of Test cricket has taken all 20 wickets in a match.
 The closest to do so was English spin bowler Jim Laker.
 During the fourth Test of the 1956 Ashes series, Laker took 9/37 in the first innings and 10/53 in the second to finish with match figures of 19/90.
 Bob Massie's figures of 16/137, taken in second match of the 1972 Ashes series, is the fourth-best in Test cricket history.

 Best career average

 A bowler's bowling average is the total number of runs they have conceded divided by the number of wickets they have taken.

 Nineteenth century English medium pacer George Lohmann holds the record for the best career average in Test cricket with 10.75.
-J. J. Ferris, one of fifteen cricketers to have played Test cricket for more than one team, is second behind Lohmann with an overall career average of 12.70 runs per wicket.
+J. J. Ferris, one of seventeen cricketers to have played Test cricket for more than one team, is second behind Lohmann with an overall career average of 12.70 runs per wicket.